double-speak/doublespeak.github.io/_poems_2021/interview-with-maria-dahvana-headley.md

   events in order to create understanding across cultures.</p>\n\n<p>There’s a way to do this translation entirely in contemporary slang, like a translation of the twenty-first century, but the twenty-first century is  a compendium of everything that came before it.
-That’s something that's always been really meaningful to me when thinking about history, especially the history of power structures and unfair status grabs.
+That’s something that’s always been really meaningful to me when thinking about history, especially the history of power structures and unfair status grabs.
 I think we tend to be like, “No, we’re just free-standing here in
   <em>our</em> time.”
 We don’t want to think about what our history has created for